 Let’s be honest.
 We native-speakers hear whom so rarely nowadays in colloquial (every day, slang) speech and writing that many people don’t use it at all.
 Some people only use whom when they are trying to sound more formal.
 And many native speakers probably couldn’t tell you the difference between the two words.

 That said, there are definitely times when whom is used in set or idiomatic phrases.
 You’ll probably hear the word whom most often in the phrase, “To whom it may concern,” which you can use at the beginning of a formal letter when you don’t know the name of the proper (correct, right) recipient.

 Likewise, we would all recognize the book For Whom the Bell Tolls and would correctly use “With whom….” or “for whom…” (not “with who” or “for who”) in formal writing.
 We’re just not always good about using it in the moment of speaking.

 Do you think you’ve got the hang of this tricky grammar point?
 Try it out and see!

 Are there other grammar points like who vs whom you’re interested in learning about on the Bespeaking blog?
 Let us know what they are in the comments below!

 Are you looking to improve (make better) your English, speak more fluently (without mistakes), and communicate effectively?
 What if you could do all that online from your home, work, or on the go?

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and now feels slightly obligated to never make this who vs whom mistake again!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and now feels slightly obligated to never make this who vs whom mistake again!
 Wish her luck!